Natasha Griggs

 Natasha Louise Griggs (born 24 January 1969) is an Australian former politician and the administrator of the Australian Indian Ocean Territories from 2017 to 2022.

 Griggs was first elected at the 2010 federal election as a member of the House of Representatives for the division of Solomon, representing the Country Liberal Party.
 She sat with the Liberal Party in federal parliament.
 She was re-elected at the 2013 federal election, but lost her seat to Labor candidate Luke Gosling at the 2016 federal election.
+From February 2025 to October 2025, she served as the president of the Country Liberal Party.

 Background

 Griggs was born in Adelaide, moved to the Northern Territory when she was four weeks old and attended primary and secondary schools in Alice Springs before moving to Darwin in 1987 to complete a Bachelor of Business at the Northern Territory University (now Charles Darwin University).

 She started her working life in the Northern Territory government in the IT sector.
 Before her election to public office she had a career in both the Government and private sectors, holding both senior project and business manager positions.
 In 2002 Griggs was diagnosed with thyroid cancer, undergoing six months of intensive treatment.
 She beat the illness and returned to work.
 She remains an advocate for charities and NGO's focused around cancer prevention, research and treatment.
 Beyond this, Griggs has long been a prominent advocate for community and non-profit organisations, raising $30,000 and being named the Territory's leading fundraiser in 1992.

 Griggs stood as an Alderman in 2008 and won election to the Palmerston City Council, during which she was elected by her colleagues to the position of deputy mayor.